heisenbug0/radio_app/README_DEPLOYMENT.md

-# Deploying Bellefu Radio App to Render
+# Deploying Bellefu Radio to Render

 ## Quick Deploy with Render Dashboard

 ### Option 1: One-Click Deploy (Recommended)
 1. Fork this repository to your GitHub account
 2. Go to [Render Dashboard](https://dashboard.render.com)
-3. Click "New" → "Blueprint"
+3. Click "New" → "Web Service"
 4. Connect your GitHub repository
 5. Select the repository containing this project
-6. Render will automatically detect the `render.yaml` file and create all services
+6. Configure the deployment settings (see below)
-7. Click "Apply" to deploy
+7. Click "Create Web Service" to deploy

 ### Option 2: Manual Setup